mganeko/browser_mcu_trial/README.md

   * Setup Sora server before using the sample
   * Connect to same channel_id from multiple browsers with multistream mode
 * Open sora_mcu.html with Chrome/Firefox
-* Specify Sora signaling URL to [Sora Server:] (such as ws://myserver.com:3000/signaling )
+* Specify Sora signaling URL to [Sora Server:], such as ws://myserver.com:3000/signaling
 * Click [Initialize Sora Client] Button
 * Specify the channel_id which connected with multistream above to [Channel ID:]
 * Click [Connect] Button